-Water is possibly the biggest issue right now, and Improving irrigation systems and planting crops that use less water needs to become the focus moving forward.
+Water is possibly the biggest issue right now, and improving irrigation systems and planting crops that use less water needs to become the focus moving forward.
 Take rice and sugarcane as a prime example of crops that need the most water.
-The problem is, you can’t simply swap crop you grow as all farmers base their decisions on current market values.
+The problem is, you can’t simply swap crops you grow as all farmers base their decisions on current market values.
 As such, the only way to tackle this issue effectively and efficiently would be to encourage farmers through economic incentives, ones that can be tweaked and tailored to regional differences and cultural tastes.

 4. Food Waste Needs Addressing